-I am a governor elected by the churches in the South Camden Deanery and have been Chair for the last twelve years.
-I sit on the Camden Children Schools and Families Scrutiny Committee, and am also the Vice Chair of the London Diocesan Board for Schools (the body which looks after all church schools in London).
-My full time job is Vicar of the Parish of St. Mary Brookfield in Dartmouth Park and I am a Prebendary (Canon) of St. Paul's Cathedral.
+I am a governor elected by the churches in the South Camden Deanery and have been Chair for the last twenty years.
+I sit on the Camden Children Schools and Families Scrutiny Committee, and have also been the Vice Chair of the London Diocesan Board for Schools (the body which looks after all church schools in London) and am a director of the LDBS Academies Trust who currently look after twelve schools.
+I am now retired but continue to be very active.
 When I have time I love classic cars!

 I work for a Children’s Charity in their information service team.
 I am a volunteer at the local scout troop at Coram’s Fields.
 I enjoy music, dancing and going to watch the football with my son.

 Jamie is the Priest-in-Charge, the vicar of our parish church, St George the Martyr in Queen Square, just at the other end of Great Ormond Street from the school.

 Before returning to London in 2019 Jamie was the lead pastor of Holy Trinity Church in McLean, just outside Washington DC.
 (He once had lunch in the White House, but the President wasn’t home that day…)